European Legal Studies (LLM)

 Early application is strongly advised, normally well before the end of July.
 Please see our how to apply pages for more information.

 Applicants should have a good Honours degree in Law (2:2 or equivalent), although other appropriate qualifications will be considered.
-Those whose first language is not English must obtain a score of at least 6.5 in IELTS (with no less than 6.0 in any element), or 237 (computer-based), 90 (internet-based) in TOEFL or equivalent.

 Next intake: September each year